Industrial

 Every pre-engineered metal building construction assignment should have a delivery rhythm that ownership can follow.
 The process is not only about putting work in place.
 It is about maintaining sequence, keeping dependencies visible, and making sure the next team can start when promised.

-Coordinate shop, delivery, and erection timing with the site schedule
+Coordinate shop drawings, delivery windows, and erection crane scheduling with the site calendar

-Release completed shell phases into interior and operations work
+Release completed shell phases into interior fit-out and operations work without schedule gaps

 Applications